-To bust an urban myth, several years back, mercury was eliminated from common non-rechargable batteries.
+To bust an urban myth, several years back, mercury was eliminated from common non-rechargeable batteries.
 These are made with common metals such as zinc, steel, and manganese.
 The bummer is that new batteries cannot be manufactured from the spent batteries.
-Apparently the metal has to be of a higher, pure content for new batteries.
+Apparently, the metal has to be a higher, more pure content for new batteries.
 But these batteries can be used in other applications and products.
-The challenge is getting to the point, where its economically viable.
+The challenge is getting to the point, where it is economically viable.

 Rechargeable batteries can last hundreds and often thousands of chargers and the electricity they use is better than producing and transporting new batteries every year.
-One of the negatives of rechargeable batteirs is that they lose about 1% of their power every day if they are not in use, while disposable batteries only lose about 1% a year.
-Rechargeable don’t last as long as disposable, but this is negligible when you consider it costs pennies to recharge batteries every year.
+One of the negatives of rechargeable batteries is that they lose about 1% of their power every day if they are not in use, while disposable batteries only lose about 1% a year.
+Rechargeable batteries do not last as long as disposable, but this is negligible when you consider it costs pennies to recharge batteries every year.
 The real question we all want to know, is which are more expensive?

 Disposables are cheaper by the battery and can cost from 50 cents to 2 dollars a battery.
 Rechargeable batteries cost between 2-4 dollars each, and you can often get a charger and pack of 4 batteries for between $15 and $20.

 Let’s do a price comparison if you are just going to use your batteries for video games and your digital camera.
 Back in college, I might as well have considered myself a double-major with a BS in video game science.
 Two of us easily could easily go through a 20 pack of batteries.
 Digital cameras are the ultimate battery hogs as well, and depending on trips you can look at using around 10 batteries a year to power this memory collector.
 This is a total of 30 batteries a year for this test: